thgie/archive.txt/README.md

 3. composer install

 ## routing
-archive.txt tries to find a file either by mapping /example/file to `content/example/file.md` _or if this doesn't exist to_ `content/example/file/index.md`.
+The folder structure becomes url structure. archive.txt tries to find a file either by mapping /example/file to `content/example/file.md` _or if this doesn't exist to_ `content/example/file/index.md`.

-no routing necessary for physical files (css, images, etc) that exist.
+No routing necessary for physical files (css, images, etc) that exist.

 ## templating
-all the metainformation parameters are passed to the template.
+All the metainformation parameters are passed to the template.
+They're written in `yaml` style.

 ## content
-all content should be in the `/content` folder. the folder structure becomes url structure. the files can be plain text or with markdown and can even contain meta-information.
+All content should be in the `/content` folder.
+The files can be plain text or with markdown and can even contain meta-information.

-a file is built as follows:
+A file is built as follows:

 ```
 title: archive.txt